TristanSalles/EarthSurface/docs/model.rst

 Sediment transport
 ***************************

 To describe the rates of sediment erosion/transport/deposition, several approaches have been proposed.
-In its simplest formalism a detachment-limited equation is often used.
+In its simplest formalism a **detachment-limited equation** is often used.

 Detachment-limited model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The soil transport rate per unit width by flowing water, :math:`q_r`, is modelled as a power function of topographic gradient :math:`\nabla z` and surface water discharge per unit width :math:`q_w` (m2 /yr):
+The soil transport rate per unit width by flowing water, :math:`q_r`, is modelled as a power function of topographic gradient :math:`\nabla z` and surface water discharge per unit width :math:`q_w` (m2/yr):

 .. math::
   q_r = − \kappa_r q_w^m \nabla z^n